av-ll/model-eng/README.md

 outputs countplot and prepared_data.csv

-2- model.py - a class written for experimenting with the models and model-selection - code that goes along with the class the output (Logistic_Regression_Model.pkl) is already included in the repository as cross validation and random search take quite a while.
+2- model.py - a class written for experimenting with the models and model-selection - code that goes along with the class the output (Logistic_Regression_Model.pkl) is already included in the repository as cross validation and random search can take quite a while.

 3 - model_interpretation.py
 Interpretation and statistics of the chosen model and error analysis

-4 - code for deployment of model dashboard